77u4/watchTwitterName/README.md

 crontab -e
 */5 * * * * urlwatch | mailx -E -s "Your fav twitter username is available again" your@email.tld
 ```

+## Just give me the filters
+If you've already installed urlwatch and you just want to apply advanced filters for Twitter, you can copy them from hooks.py into your hooks.py file.